 Usually when a character dies in The Walking Dead, it’s quick and incredibly painful.
 The latter part was true when we lost Tyreese in “What Happened and What’s Going On.”
 But the episode, breaking from the show’s traditional narrative, instead focused more on what was going on in his mind as his body gave out on him.
 This episode divided some fans, as it experimented in new ways and left us with the glimmer of hope that Tyreese might survive.
 But it’s a gripping hour that brings back familiar faces, allows Coleman to showcase his dramatic talents, and deals with the more spiritual side of death and dying.

 “Conquer” is the most effective season finale The Walking Dead team has ever produced.
-It perfectly balances action, tying up the plot’s loose ends, and introducing just enough excitement for what’s to come in season six.
+It perfectly balances action, tying up the plot’s loose ends, and introducing just enough excitement for what’s to come.
 Many find themselves fighting for their lives against enemies and allies.
 We have powerful moments with Carol, Daryl, Morgan, and Glenn, and we watch Rick reach a breaking point — again.
 As a result, “Conquer” represents everything that makes The Walking Dead such a groundbreaking show.